 Did you know that a vast majority of the roasted coffee sold in the US has been sitting in warehouses or on store shelves for months if not years.
 And here’s the kicker.
 All coffee goes stale in 30 days.
 Yep!
 And it doesn’t make a lick of difference how the coffee is packaged or stored.
 That means two things.
 Nearly all coffee in the US is stale, hence the bitter taste.

 To compound the bitter taste, the large industrial coffee companies burn the snot out of their beans to increase the shelf life and to hide the bitter taste of the beans.
 No wonder your stomach doesn’t handle coffee well.
 That’s all fine and dandy for Seattle.
-If that’s what they like then good for them, but not for us and not here in central Florida.
+If that’s what they like then good for them, but not for us…, well lets just say “more experienced” coffee drinkers.

-So, where can we find The Villages Coffee Roaster that “gets it”?
+So, where can you find super fresh whole bean coffee that’s gently roasted to perfection here in The Villages?
 You can’t.
 The best we can do is look online.
 Check out Lake City Coffee.
-They buy the best Central American beans that money can buy; lightly roast them; and deliver them to our door within 48 hours of roasting.
-This is perhaps the best coffee available anywhere in all of Florida.
+I buy the best beans that money can buy, which in my opinion is coffee from Costa Rican Tarrazu region and specifically from the Amapola plantations.
+I then lightly roast them; and deliver them to your door within 48 hours of roasting.
+This is perhaps the best coffee available anywhere.